This gluten-free vegan pizza hack is for when you fancy pizza but don’t have a base handy and you don’t want to spend ages cooking.

 And, well yeah you’re vegan.
 And gluten-free.
 And those two things together can make finding a ready-made pizza a little tricky.

 But in this post, I’m going to show you a hack to make your own instant pizza if you’re vegan and gluten-free.

 And it’s so delicious I wouldn’t want to eat a traditional pizza again!
 Just give me one of these . . .

 Is Vegan Pizza Healthy?

-Obviously traditional pizza isn’t a very healthy food.
+Obviously, traditional pizza isn’t very healthy food.
 It’s full of refined carbs, sugar and dairy.
-In fact the only healthy part of a traditional pizza is the vegetables you put on top (and that’s if you do put veggies on top lol!).
+In fact, the only healthy part of a traditional pizza is the vegetables you put on top (and that’s if you do put veggies on top lol!).

 But what about vegan pizza then?
 This pizza recipe is healthy because it’s bursting full with natural products.
 The only part that could be less healthy is the base.
 But as the title says, this is an instant pizza hack.

 Of course, you can make a homemade base with the most healthy ingredients ever (and tasty to boot) but then this wouldn’t be an instant pizza hack!

 So, what’s the trick?
 Simple . . .